 Need many cores/several virtual machines and not much storage?
 We have that.
 Need a lot of storage but less processing power?
 We have that too.
-Build your own specs with TechMikeNY.
+Build your own Dell CTO servers with TechMikeNY.

 Dell PowerEdge servers are robust enterprise-level machines that support a wide range of applications.
 Thanks to the built-in Integrated Dell Remote Access Controllers (iDRAC), users are able to seamlessly manage several virtual machines remotely, making these servers highly scalable and suited for a very large variety of applications.
 They are dependable machines that provide adequate redundancies for business applications.

 Intel® Xeon® processor inside means a server is equipped with enhanced virtualization capabilities (Intel VT-x and VT-d) ensuring maximum efficiency and flexibility when working with hypervisor applications like VMWare ESXI.
 In addition to that, with Intel SpeedStep technology these processors will dynamically adjust their power usage and reduce their clock speed when the load is light.
 When the load is heavy Intel Turboboost will bring the clock speed up to give it that extra kick.

 DDR3 memory means these servers meet the needs of modern applications that can benefit from increases in memory speed.

 In addition to the wide range of capacities that can be installed, these servers support ECC (Error-correcting code) memory.
 This enables operation in mission-critical environments where consistent system uptime is required and data integrity must be preserved.
 Here at TechMikeNY, we recommend that all mission-critical systems that require a high uptime be configured with ECC ram.